moebe-dev/Web-Scraper/README.md

 ## Getting Started
-Download the "images" folder to visualize how Friend Finder works!
+Download the "images" folder to visualize how this application works!

 ## Demo: